 Now, you must understand, even if my nephew had called me, I’m unemployed while trying to start my own business, so I wouldn’t have been able to help him with the cost of repairs.
 His parents are struggling too (they live in another state), and would not have been able to help even if he had called them.
 But the man who paid for the wrecker service told my nephew, “Don’t worry about it.
 I’d like to think that if something like this ever happens to my daughter, that someone would do the same thing for her that I’m going to do for you.”
 And he paid for everything.

-Natural or Supernatural, an Angel is an Angel
+No Matter What Anyone Says, an Angel is an Angel

 If we are to believe in what the Bible teaches, then don’t we have to believe in angels too?
 Whether or not there are angels that come to Earth to help us in times of need will ultimately be proven true or false, I suppose, at the end of time (that is, unless you become the unfortunate victim of an accident, and an accident angel comes along to help you).
 Until then, some people, when they look up at the sky, will never be able to understand how it’s possible to believe in God and angels.
 Other people, when they look up at the same sky, will never understand how it’s possible not to believe in God and angels.
 Because of my faith, and not just because of my own experiences, I’m proud to say I stand firmly aligned with the latter group.